AndreasMerentitis/TfLambdaDemo-tfraw/README.md

-# Serverless Machine Learning on AWS Lambda with TensorFlow
+# Serverless Machine Learning on AWS Lambda with TensorFlow (Logistic model)

 Configured to deploy a TensorFlow model to AWS Lambda using the Serverless framework.
 The model is a LinearClassifier Logistic model trained in the Lambda.